 Extension, MK and RF Draffin, 1960; addition, Noel Lane Architects and Peddlethorp, 2006; Te Ao Mărama - South Atrium, FJMT, Jasmax.
-A discade after the Auctional Wile Memorial Museum was built.
-As discade after the Auctional Wile Memorial Museum was built.
-War disad are commonisted by the such me elevation to the masses designed by Kath Daffer (1890-1964, but by the 1950 was an pactice with the sun.
-Audion (1951-1996) that only also a such as a sun and a sun and Christchurch Architecture A walking guide JOHN WALSH AND PATRICK REYNOLDS The second in the series of guides to our urban architecture, this handy pocketsized book offers six city walks that take in the historic buildings that survived the earthquakes and the striking new buildings that have risen from the rubble.
+A decade after the Auckland War Memorial Museum was built, New Zasland to open word of those again.
+The Second World New Zasland to open word of those again.
+The Second World Commission of the Second World Commission and Second World Commission and Second World Commission and Second Co Christchurch Architecture A walking guide JOHN WALSH AND PATRICK REYNOLDS The second in the series of guides to our urban architecture, this handy pocketsized book offers six city walks that take in the historic buildings that survived the earthquakes and the striking new buildings that have risen from the rubble.
 It's the perfect guide for visitors or locals who want to know more about their city.
 JOHN WALSH is a writer specialising in architecture.
 For a decade he edited Architecture NZ and was managing editor of a stable of design magazines.
 He is the author (with photographer Patrick Reynolds) of several major books on architecture.
 PATRICK REYNOLDS is one of New Zealand's best architectural photographers.